 PGCET 2026 Answer Key Details

-The Karnataka PGCET 2026 provisional answer key encompasses all question papers for MBA, MCA, and M.Tech/ME/M.Arch programmes.
-Each candidate can identify their specific paper variant and examine the official correct options for every question presented in their test.
-The answer key document lists question numbers, available choices, and the designated correct response for each item.
+The Karnataka PGCET 2026 provisional answer key covers all question papers for MBA, MCA, and M.Tech/ME/M.Arch programmes.
+Candidates can match their specific paper variant against the official correct options provided for each question.
+The answer key document includes question numbers, available choices, and the correct responses.

 DCET 2026 Answer Key Details